 - A new framework

 - Cloud technologies

 - Web scale applications

 You'll get much more out of being an instructor than just the satisfaction of helping others learn something you are passionate about.
-You will receive training before you begin your teaching, so that you can be confident that you can deliver at your fullest potential, as well as learn a thing or two!
-As part of the Neil Jennings Academy, you will also benefit from being able to participate in the wider training included, such as the communication, negotiation, and influencing training delivered by external provider Crimson Peak.
+You will receive training before you begin your teaching so that you can be confident that you can deliver at your fullest potential and learn a thing or two!
+As part of the Neil Jennings Academy, you will also benefit from participating in the broader training included, such as the communication, negotiation, and influencing training delivered by external provider Crimson Peak.
 For our Generation Data Academy, there are similar soft-skills sessions that you'll get to take part in.
-We've also recently built in a "mid-course break", allowing the learners to cover some employability content while the Infinity Works instructors get chance to take a well-earned couple of days off (in addition to their normal annual leave), before returning to conquer the remaining half of the programme.
+We've also recently built in a mid-course break, allowing the learners to cover some employability content.
+At the same time, the Next Generation Engineering instructors get a chance to take a well-earned couple of days off (in addition to their regular annual leave) before returning to conquer the remaining half of the programme.